Wondering if you and your partner are on the same page?

 This is an interesting conversation that we have with clients.
-It seems for the most part there are two categories when it come to this particular situation.
-The first, is the new couple.
-This is where one of the two feel they are more invested than the other.
-The second, is the couple who is maybe a year into their relationship and they have yet to be clear on where the relationship is going.
+It seems, for the most part, there are two categories when it comes to this particular situation.
+The first is the new couple.
+This is where one of the two feels they are more invested than the other.
+The second is the couple who is maybe a year into their relationship, and they have yet to be clear on where the relationship is going.

 Once the client decides this is imperative for their continuing the relationship, then it is something we will encourage the client to do, in a tactful manner.
 A blunt and aggressive tactic will only lead to a negative answer, regardless of how their partner feels.
 The best approach would be for the client to discuss future plans with their partner and see how their partner reacts.
-If you feel they are not including you, and or, not interested in making future plans, than it is safe to say you need to be straight forward about questioning where you stand.
+If you feel they do not include you, and or, are not interested in making future plans, then it is safe to say you need to be straightforward about questioning where you stand.

-The second category is the couple who has been dating for a around a year and yet is not secure in where the relationship is going.
-This situation needs more sensitivity as to what is going on in lives of both parties.
-You also must take in account how well things have been going over the past year of the relationship.
+The second category is the couple who has been dating for around a year and yet is not secure in where the relationship is going.
+This situation needs more sensitivity as to what is going on in the lives of both parties.
+You also must take into account how well things have been going over the past year of the relationship.
 First, you need to ask yourself if you are reading the situation correctly?

-There is no perfect or absolute advice on these situations.
+There is no perfect or absolute advice in these situations.
 You need to be true to yourself and listen to your instincts.
 When you are feeling dis-ease in your relationship, pay attention and don’t evade and avoid what is happening.
 Living in fear of what may come, is not a position you should ever allow yourself to stay in, for any length of time.

 Here’s to a Happy & Healthy Dating Life!